DaltonA34/PythonLogHunter/README.md

 ## Future Improvements
 - Export report to a text  or HTML file
 - Add CLI flags for custom log paths and thresholds
-- Add detection for brute for patterns across time
+- Add detection for brute force patterns across time

 ---